NoneShen/Poly-document/add_chain/steps.md

 ### Sync Target Chain's Genesis Header to Poly

-For Initializing side chain, the side chain's initial header should be synchronized to the poly relay chain so that the consequent block headers of blocks that contain cross-chain events can be verified and synchronized.
+For Initializing side chain, the side chain's initial block header should be synchronized to the poly relay chain so that the consequent block headers of blocks that contain cross-chain events can be verified and synchronized.

 ### Sync Poly's Genesis Header to Target Chain